shambhavisivan/frame-agreement/documentation/user-guide/src/md/State management.md

 # State management

-Frame Agreement Management allows users to define a lifecycle based on business requirements.
+Framework Agreement Management allows users to define a lifecycle based on business requirements.
 There are five states which are required in the journey and need to be set up in FAC custom settings:

 - Draft Status - this is the initial status of Frame Agreement.
 Any FA which is cloned or created will end up in this status
 - Requires Approval Status - if any negotiation breaches Discount Thresholds, FAM will set the status of Frame Agreement automatically to this value